Our free membership, business.com+, takes the pain out of choosing new business services.

 More business benefits of sex

 Sex can also give you more energy by improving your sleep.
-Again, sex releases hormones like oxytocin and prolactin while reducing cortisol.
-These hormonal changes can induce drowsiness, making it easier to fall asleep; plus, you can reap the benefits of better sleep the next day.
-Being well-rested and having more energy will enable you to face the tasks of the day ahead.
+The hormonal changes associated with sexual activity can induce drowsiness, making it easier to fall asleep.
+Being well-rested and having more energy makes you better equipped to face daily work demands.
 In fact, adequate sleep is so important to productivity that some employers even let employees nap on the job.

 Fewer sick days